Marvive/logos-search/README.md

 # Logos Search

-Raycast extension with four commands that open verses, run searches, and browse resources in Logos Bible Software.
+Raycast extension with commands that open verses, run searches, and browse resources in Logos Bible Software.

 ## Commands